wsolow/agaid_crop_simulator/pcse/README.md

 ** engine.py - main base class for all models.
 Supports running the simulation through the integration of state and rate variables and the handling of crop start and crop finish signals.

-** models.py - registry for availabe crop models.
+Contains registry for crop models as well.

 ** /base/ - folder for abstract classes such as parameter providers and weather provider.
 No modifications here should be needed.